Pay Equity Policy

 Equitable compensation is an essential component of any inclusion work.

-How do we define Pay equity?
+How do we define pay equity?

-2nd Story uses the following definition from SHRM when defining pay equity:
+We also consider the following definition from SHRM when defining pay equity:

 Pay equity includes issues relating to the fairness of compensation paid by employers to individuals or groups of employees.
 To effectively recruit and retain employees, an organization must have internal equity, where employees feel they are being rewarded fairly based on performance, skills and other job requirements.
 Organizations must also ensure external compensation equity with employers competing for talent in the same labor market.
 Understanding the legal obligations regarding pay equity allows HR professionals to evaluate the lawfulness of their organization's pay practices and identify necessary corrective action.